 Saint Andrew by Francois Duquesnoy

-The four statues set in the niches within the four piers supporting the dome of St. Peter’s Basilica are:
+The Statue of Saint Andrew is one of the statues in the four central piers of St. Peter’s Basilica in the Vatican.
+The four sculptures set in the niches of the four piers supporting the dome of St. Peter’s Basilica are:

 The sculptor, François Duquesnoy was a Flemish Baroque sculptor who worked in Rome.
 His more idealised representations are often contrasted with the emotional character of Bernini’s works.

 The Papal Basilica of St. Peter is an Italian Renaissance church in Vatican City, which is the papal enclave within the city of Rome.
 St. Peter’s is the most renowned work of Renaissance architecture and the largest church in the world.
 Catholic tradition holds that the Basilica is the burial site of Saint Peter, a leading Apostle of Jesus and the first Bishop of Rome.
 Saint Peter’s tomb is supposedly directly below the high altar of the Basilica.

 - St Andrew is not just the patron saint of Scotland.
 He is the patron saint of Greece and Russia.